opentok/opentok-ios-sdk-samples/README.md

 1.	**Hello World** - This basic application demonstrates a short path to getting started with the OpenTok iOS SDK.

-2.	**Let's Build OTPublisher** - This project provides classes that implement the OTVideoCapture and OTVideoRender interfaces of the core Publisher and Subscriber classes.
+2.	**Custom-Video-Driver** - This project provides classes that implement the OTVideoCapture and OTVideoRender interfaces of the core Publisher and Subscriber classes.
 Using these modules, we can see the basic workflow of sourcing video frames from the device camera in and out of OpenTok, via the OTPublisherKit and OTSubscriberKit interfaces.

+3.	**Custom-Audio-Driver** - This project demonstrate how to use an external audio source with the OpenTok SDK.
+This project utilizes CoreAudio and the AUGraph API to create an audio session suitable for voice and video communications.

+4.	**Screen-Sharing** - This project demonstrates how to use a custom video capturer to publish a stream that uses a UI view (instead of a camera) as the video source.

-3.	**Live Photo Capture** - This project extends the video capture module implemented in project 2, and demonstrates how the AVFoundation media capture APIs can be used to simultaneously stream video and capture high-resolution photos from the same camera.
+5.	**Live-Photo-Capture* - This project extends the video capture module implemented in project 2, and demonstrates how the AVFoundation media capture APIs can be used to simultaneously stream video and capture high-resolution photos from the same camera.

+6.	**Simple-Multiparty** - This project demonstrates how to use the OpenTok iOS SDK for a multi-party call.
+The application publishes audio/video from an iOS device and can connect to multiple subscribers.
+However it shows only one subscriber video at a time due to CPU limitations on iOS devices.

-4.	**Overlay Graphics** - This project shows how to overlay graphics for the following:
+7.	**Overlay Graphics** - This project shows how to overlay graphics for the following:

     * A button for muting the publisher microphone